 - Imagining Peace

-Pamela Koch (Sociology), JEANNE PETIT (History), Regan Postma-Montaño (English/Modern and Classical Languages)
+Pamela Koch (Sociology), JEANNE PETIT (History), REGAN POSTMA-MONTAÑO (English/World Languages and Cultures)

-The third course, Interdisciplinary Studies 172 (Cultural Heritage II): Peace and Justice in the Hemispheric Americas, will invite students to investigate particular moments of injustice in the 19th-21st centuries Americas and how social activism, literature, faith, and the arts have been used in peaceful response.
+The third course, Interdisciplinary Studies 172: Peace and Justice in the Hemispheric Americas (CH2), will invite students to investigate particular moments of injustice in the 19th-21st centuries Americas and how social activism, literature, faith, and the arts have been used in peaceful response.
 By learning about tactics for peace/justice utilized in a variety of historical and contemporary contexts in Latin/o America, students will consider how these might be deployed in the service of peace in present contexts.
 Students will also have the opportunity to apply for a summer research project on Latinx peace and justice in the local community.

 - The Healing of Memories in Post-Conflict Societies

 Two courses will address traumatic memory in post-conflict situations in contexts of healing and reconciliation using war narratives from Sierra Leone and testimonies of witnesses to atrocities in South Africa.
 The narratives in both courses share a focus on the health of society, individually and collectively, after a period of carnage.
 Understanding of post-traumatic stress disorders provides a discursive praxis to engage mental health and healing.
 The courses will use novels and memoirs of post-conflict trauma in tandem with communication theory and social science research on narrative healing and reconciliation to explore PTSD as a grand challenge to achieving social-political stability after individual and national traumas.
 The Healing of Memories in Post-Conflict Societies will be explored in English 234: Modern Global Literatures (CH2, GLI) and Communication 395: Special Topics in Communication in fall 2017.